In this post we will be discussing about the set up of SBT(simple build tool) in cent os and will be running a sample program using SBT.

 sudo yum localinstall sbt-0.13.5.rpm

-You are propted for missing dependencies and supportive files.
+You are prompted for missing dependencies and supportive files.
 Grant the permission by pressing Y.

 Once all dependencies are downloaded, it should look like below screenshot.